 - Consumer identity verification - you must be able verify the consumer for their protection and security.

 - Ability for consumers to receive a receipt - you must be able to provide consumers with a receipt of the transaction.

-- Written authorization/wet signature - for many transaction types, a written authorization of the schedule is required to maintain compliance.
+- Written authorization/wet signature - for many transaction types, a signed authorization of the recurring payment schedule is required to maintain compliance.

 Payment Coverage: Channels And Methods

 Whether a consumer pays by phone or online shouldn’t be the only consideration you take into account.
 Debit and credit card payments come with different compliance concerns than ACH but standardizing your practice across payment methods can benefit your business.

 Debit Card - Debit card payments, or cards that are linked to checking accounts, are required to have signed payment authorization when withdrawing money on a recurring basis to pay off a debt.